meltano/meltano/docs/src/tutorials/salesforce-and-postgres.md

 And with that, you have now setup a complete end-to-end data solution for extracting and analyzing Salesforce data with Meltano! 🎉

-You can now check the rest of the pre-bundled Models for Projects, Merge Requests, Users and more.
+You can now check the advanced Tutorial on how to [Create Custom Transformations and Models](/tutorials/create-custom-transforms-and-models.html) for your Salesforce data.

-Don't forget to save the reports that you find useful and add reports to your dashboards.
+And don't forget to save the reports that you find useful and add reports to your dashboards.